orggue/adidas-zaragoza/container-essentials/docker/04_misc.md

 When we create a container, if we don't give a specific name, Docker will pick one for us.
 It will be the concatenation of:
-* A mood (furious, goofy, suspicious, boring...)
+* An adjective representing a mood (furious, goofy, suspicious, boring...)
-* The name of a famous inventor (tesla, darwin, wozniak...)
+* The name of a famous scientist (tesla, darwin, wozniak...)

 Examples: happy_curie, clever_hopper, jovial_lovelace ...

 ----

 ### Specifying a name
-Specifying a name
 You can set the name of the container when you create it.
 ```bash
 docker run --name ticktock jpetazzo/clock